 Alcuni servizi/piattatorme che potrebbero tornare utili quando si sviluppa.

-, ma non ho visto come sia la GUIcreazione account x Elastic e Kibana
+Timber, ma non ho visto come sia la GUIcreazione account x Elastic e Kibana

 PUT /documentale